sultangazin/sultangazin.github.io/index.md

   caption: "Photo credit: "
 excerpt: "La la la"
 intro:
-  - excerpt: 'Soon-to-graduate PhD candidate in Electrical and Computer Engineering from UCLA with an expertise in non-linear control and estimation algorithms seeking a research or software engineer position.
+  - excerpt: "Soon-to-graduate PhD candidate in Electrical and Computer Engineering from UCLA with an expertise in non-linear control and estimation algorithms seeking a research or software engineer position.
 Independent problem solver with